TripleDJ/lbmSite/README.md

 There are two servers: Express server on port 5000 and create-react-app server on port 3000

-First of all, after cloning this repo, type "npm istall" in this directory to install all necesarry packages for node.js server
+First of all, after cloning this repo, type "npm install" in this directory to install all necesarry packages for node.js server

 To start express server with nodemon (nodemon library auto-refreshes server when any changes in the project occurs):
 "npm run server"